liggiorgio/ogd/Docs/GameDesignDocument.md

 Each level has a minimum score the player must reach in order to achieve victory.
 This number varies throughout the campaign, while in PvP matches it's a fixed 1200.

 ##### Cards
-Cards are items the player can use at the expense of moves, with the cost depending on the single card.
+Cards are items the player can use at the expense of one move each.
+Using a card consumes it for good.
 The player can unlock them by playing the campaign or by buying packs with coins they gain through PvP matches.
 Cards are either blue, if they provide a bonus or help for the player, or red, if they damage the opponent.
 Cards are played by tapping on them.
+A player cannot have, in one game, two copies of the same card, and each card can only be played once.

 ###### Card List